 Tofu for breakfast?
 Why not!
 Japanese nailed it with their agedashi tofu.
-Usually, agedashi tofus are served as side dishes, but why not have it for breakfast?
+Usually, agedashi tofus are served as side dishes, but why not have them for breakfast?

-All you need to do is steam a firm tofu, put it in a plate, and drizzle it generously with soy sauce.
+All you need to do is steam firm tofu, put it on a plate, and drizzle it generously with soy sauce.
 Sprinkle some chopped green onion or other spices of your choice on top, and you’re done!

 7. Gallo Pinto

-It’s not only delicious and filling, but nutritious as well with the combination of carbohydrate, protein, and fiber.
+It’s not only delicious and filling, but nutritious as well with the combination of carbohydrates, protein, and fiber.

 8. Egg Paratha

-Paratha is famous Indian bread that often makes appearance on breakfast table.
+Paratha is a famous Indian bread that often makes an appearance on the breakfast table.